 Although all exorcisms are different in proceeding there are similar stages they follow.
 Martin describes these stages:

 The ritual of exorcism is more cautiously employed by the Catholic Church at present than it once was.
-When reviewing the conditions for demonic possession that were once listed one can easily see many of the symptoms are those of epilepsy, hysteria, schizophrenia, and other psychological disorders.
-So priests are cautioned to be as certain as possible the person is truly demonically possessed before performing the ritual.
+The conditions for demonic possession are many of the symptoms of epilepsy, hysteria, schizophrenia, and other psychological disorders.
+So priests have to ensure as much as possible that the person is truly demonically possessed before performing the ritual.